 Behavior Specialist: Salary, Requirements and Duties

 A behavior specialist is a type of psychological counselor who helps those with disabilities or problems that impair learning or social functions.
 Behavior analysts can find employment in diverse workplaces, including schools, clinics, or government institutions.
 In most cases a bachelor's degree in human services, psychology, or social work is the minimum education requirement, but some employers may prefer candidates with a master's degree in social work or psychology.
 Additional voluntary certification through the Behavior Analyst Certification Board is recommended.

-According to PayScale.com, the salary range for behavior analysts was $38,784 - $64,319 as of November 2010.
-This range varied depending on the specialist's place of employment; for example, those working in a private practice earned more than those working for schools, state and local governments or non-profits.
+According to PayScale.com, the median salary for behavior specialists was $39,504 as of December 2014.
+However, salaries in this field have a wide range, depending on the specialist's place of employment; for example, those working in a private practice earned more than those working for hospitals, state and local governments, or non-profits.

 Training requirements for behavior specialists are less stringent than they are for general psychologists who typically must earn a doctoral degree.
-According to job postings found in November 2010 on Monster.com and CareerBuilder.com, some employers consider behavior specialists who have graduated from a 4-year undergraduate program and earned a bachelor's degree in human services, social work or psychology, or who have no degree but possess experience working with individuals with special needs.
+According to job postings found in October 2013 on Monster.com and CareerBuilder.com, some employers consider behavior specialists who have graduated from a four-year undergraduate program and earned a bachelor's degree in human services, social work, or psychology, or who have no degree but possess experience working with individuals with special needs.

 Some employers, however, look for candidates with a graduate degree, typically a master's in social work or psychology.
 Graduate programs usually take two years of full-time study to complete.
 Some master's degree programs offer courses or a specialty certificate program in applied behavioral analysis, which train students in behavioral therapy techniques.